pharath/pharath.github.io/_posts/2021-08-19-cheatsheet-git.md

 | command | description |
 | :--- | :--- |
-`git config --get remote.origin.url` | get only the URL of the current remote `git remote show [remote-name] command` | get more details about a particular remote `git remote show origin` | get more details about the current remote `git remote update origin --prune` | To update the local list of remote branches
+`git remote get-url origin` | get only the URL of the remote `origin` `git remote set-url origin https://git.rwth-aachen.de/mygroup/myreponame.git` | set the URL of the remote `origin` `git remote show [remote-name] command` | get more details about a particular remote `git remote show origin` | get more details about the current remote `git remote update origin --prune` | To update the local list of remote branches